abhijethi/mppconverter-java/README.md

 >
 > Description : Based on the JSON Payload, construct and generate the Project File (.mpx). __This version, the generated file are stored in Server; there are no produces output of file yet.

+### Convertion Page From Salesforce

+> URL : */secure/creatempx/{projectid}*
+>
+> Method : **GET**
+>
+> Description : This page will receive project ID from Salesforce and will create OAUTH authentication and Retrieve Project Information from Salesforce.
+After the project information retrieved, then it will create MPX file and push them back into Salesforce -- into project attachment record (based on the passed projectid)